hamza-mostafa/giftwrapper/README.md

  - download the repo, then enter the folder and `npm i`
  - copy the .env.example and add the AWS credentials.
- - check the configuration for the box dimensions and the extra width and height `config/box.js`
+ - check the configuration for the box dimensions and the extra width and length `config/box.js`
  - check the configuration for the image required DPI `config/image.js`
  - confirm that the AWS bucket is publicly available otherwise the link will not be available.
  - use this endpoint to upload the pattern.